adalal80/Gravity/_posts/2016-10-12-IowaLiquorSales.md

 Given the 10% random sample of the Iowa Liquor Sales, the log-normalized Linear Regression Model was used to fit the data to the model.
 Using the yearly Bottles Sold per each store as the target variables, the predictors Unique Items per Store, Stores per City, Avg Price, Population, and Income were used to fit the model.
 The correlation and MSE of the data was 0.88 and 0.17, respectively.
 The model was then used to predict on the test set, and comparing actual Bottles Sold to predicted Bottles Sold 0.87 and 0.19, respectively.

-Top 10 Cities are recommended using Average Sales per number of competition, which is stores per city.
+Top 10 Cities are recommended using two methods: Actual Sales and Predicted Sales.
+Both methods involve Average Sales per number of competition, which is stores per city.
 Since we are interested in the scenario where a new store enters the market.
 We add 1 to the stores per city and divide Avg Sales by this number.
 Also assumed was that avg price and bottles sold per city were constant.
 The following cities are recommended for new markets for a new store location due to proximity to colleges and distances to major cities:

 * Windsor Heights
 * Cedar Falls